gazebosim/gz-sim/tutorials/create_system_plugins.md

 \page createsystemplugins Create System Plugins

-In Ignition Gazebo, all systems are loaded as plugins at runtime.
+In Gazebo, all systems are loaded as plugins at runtime.
 Each system is associated with an entity in simulation.
 Systems can be attached to the following entity types: